sc-idevops/relax/README.md

 ## Watch

-- Pluto.tv has several excellent relaxing channels.
+### Pluto.tv has several excellent relaxing channels.
 - My favorite is [Naturescape](https://pluto.tv/live-tv/naturescape): (it is unfortunate it can be interrupted by ADs but the view is nice for being free)
 - There are other channels if you just need something mindless on to have in the background making noise.
 You’ll also find [Bob Ross](https://pluto.tv/en/live-tv/the-bob-ross-channel) there too!

-- Twitch.tv has several streams I find relaxing to watch.
+### Twitch.tv has several streams I find relaxing to watch.
 - More often than not [Bob Ross](https://www.twitch.tv/bobross) is painting pictures with his almost ASMR like voice.
 - Twitch also has [Cooking Shows](https://www.twitch.tv/hungry) running 24/7 which are surprisingly relaxing and 100% drama free.
 - One of the more odd streams called [Nothing, Forever](https://www.twitch.tv/watchmeforever) is a seemingly AI generated sit-com in the style of Seinfeld which never seems to end...

+### Youtube Channels:

+#### Restoration
+- [Odd Tinkering](https://www.youtube.com/@OddTinkering): Electronics restoration with no sponsors or commentary.
+Just the sounds of repairwork.
+- [MountainRugCleaning](https://www.youtube.com/@MountainRugCleaning): No commentary, just the sounds of carpets being scrubbed.
+Satisfying seeing something being cleaned.

 ## Do